nmarchet/New-Frontier/content/9-Game Log/02-beast-of-the-tall-grasses.md

 - The beast begins stirring.
 - The party makes a run for the front of the cavern, where they find the two guards they met earlier.
 However, the guards realize they've been deceived and refuse to open the gate.
 - The beast is awake now and looking for food.
 It finds the party instead.
-- Elena is by the gate negotiating/fighting with the guards.
+- By the gate, Elena is negotiating/fighting with the guards.
 Meanwhile, Erastis and Ella have take higher ground on some rocky outcroppings.
 - Unfortunately, Hicks is caught out by the beast as it lumbers to its feet.
 He dodges a tails swipe and gets off a couple shots, but it's no use.
 - The beast stands over Hicks and roars.
-Then, in a single bite swallows Hicks down.
+Then, in a single bite, it swallows Hicks down.
-- Ella screams defiance and unloads shot after shot into the creature along with Erastis.
+- Ella screams and unloads shot after shot into the creature along with Erastis.
 - The fight is fast and bloody.
 By the end, the creature and guards are dead and Hicks is gone.
-- Gunshots are still reverberating in the cavern and ringing in the party's ears.
+- The cavern is oddly quiet as the echos of gunshots fade.
 There's little time to mourn Hicks; they need to decide what to do, and fast.